ckeditor/ckeditor4-docs/guides/dev/howtos/support/README.md

 If you also want to support the development of CKEditor, it will be most welcome.
 Here are a couple of things that you can do:

-* [Report bugs](#!/guide/dev_issues_readme) or feature requests and submit patches on our [Development site](http://dev.ckeditor.com/).
+* [Report bugs](#!/guide/dev_issues_readme) or feature requests on our [Development site](http://dev.ckeditor.com/).

+* [Submit code patches](#!/guide/dev_contributing_code) through pull requests in the [official CKEditor repository](https://github.com/ckeditor/ckeditor-dev).

 * Help [localize CKEditor](http://docs.cksource.com/CKEditor_3.x/Developers_Guide/Localization) into your native language and update existing localizations by joining us at the [CKEditor UI Translation Center](https://www.transifex.net/projects/p/ckeditor/).

 * Create CKEditor plugins with new functionality and publish them on the [CKEditor Add-Ons Repository](http://ckeditor.com/addons/plugins).

-* Join the [Community Forum](http://ckeditor.com/forums/) and share your knowledge with your fellow CKEditor users and developers.
+* Join Stack Overflow and share your knowledge with fellow CKEditor users and developers using the ["ckeditor" tag](http://stackoverflow.com/questions/tagged/ckeditor).

 * Buy [CKEditor Premium](http://cksource.com/ckeditor).
-This will not only let you support the development of new editor features, but it will also give you access to a [dedicated support channel](http://ckeditor.com/support) where CKEditor developers are available to help you solve any issues you might have.
+This will not only let you support the development of new editor features, but it will also give you access to a [dedicated support channel](http://ckeditor.com/support) where core CKEditor developers are available to help you solve any issues you might have.

 **Thank you for your support and for helping us make CKEditor better every day!**

 ## How Does CKEditor Premium Works?